 6 Best First Credit Cards for 2018

-Best for Students: Discover It for Students
+Best for Students

-Best for Young Adults: Capital One QuicksilverOne
+Best for Young Adults

 Your purchases on the Capital One QuicksilverOne Rewards earn 1.5 percent cash back and no signup required to earn rewards.

 Important Pricing: The Purchase APR is 24.99 percent and the annual fee is $39.

-Best for Recent Graduates: Chase Freedom
+Best for Recent Graduates

-The spending bonus plus the long 0 percent APR introductory period makes this a great credit card for recent graduates who are getting accustomed to life outside of college and paying student loans for the first time.
+The spending bonus plus the long (15 month) 0 percent APR introductory period makes this a great credit card for recent graduates who are getting accustomed to life outside of college and paying student loans for the first time.

 Important Pricing: There's a 0 percent introductory APR for 15 months on both purchases and balance transfers.
 After that, the regular APR is 15.99 percent to 24.74 percent.
 There's no annual fee.

 Like the name implies, travelers will benefit the most from The Bank of America Travel Rewards for Students.
-The credit card pays 20,000 bonus points if you spend $1,000 on purchases in the first 90 days of having the credit card.
-The 20,000 bonus is worth a $200 statement credit toward travel purchases made on your credit card.
+The credit card pays 20,000 bonus points if you spend $1,000 on purchases in the first 90 days of having the card.
+Once obtained, the 20,000 bonus points are worth a $200 statement credit toward travel purchases made on your card.

 Important Pricing: There is a 0 percent introductory interest rate on purchases for the first 12 billing cycles.
 After that, the regular APR is 15.99 percent to 23.99 percent.
 There's no annual fee and no foreign transaction fee.

 Important Pricing: The Purchase APR is 24.99 percent and the annual fee is $0.